 June Counterfeit Kit Challenge

 As a papercrafter, I have found that buying pretty paper, stickers and “all the things” is just as much a part of the process as actually making the projects!
 But I tend to get overwhelmed with all the choices I have managed to accumulate, especially with paper.
 So a while back I found the Counterfeit Kit Challenge blog.
 Every month they pick a kit from one of the current Kit Clubs to “counterfeit”.
-Then each one of their team, called Master Forgers, curates a kit from their own stash based on this kit.
+Then each person on their design team, called Master Forgers, curates a kit from their own stash based on this kit.
 Please visit their blog to see all the details.
-In the meantime, here is my version of this month’s kit.
+In the meantime, here is my version of the June Counterfeit Kit.

 My Complete Counterfeit Kit

 This is my version of the June Counterfeit Kit Challenge, “Butterfly Garden”.

 The first thing that caught my eye about this kit were the colors.
 I loved everything about the soft pastels and watercolor elements.
 I also loved the butterfly & flower theme throughout the papers and embellishments.

 As I was looking through my papers for similar colors, I came across the woodgrain paper with the butterflies in the corner so I took a few other patterned papers from the same paper pad (Homespun by Colorbök).
 I added a couple more random 12×12 sheets along with two 8×8 distressed papers and several 4×6 pieces for matting.
 A few scraps for borders rounded out the paper for this kit.

 And, of course, we have to have all the “little things” to finish a page.

 I have four different sizes of alpha stickers, a couple of journaling cards, twine, paper flowers, enamel dots, tags, rub-ons, word phrase stickers and a set of stamps from Close to my Heart.